 Devil Masters: Heriot W. Currie QC, J. Gordon Reid QC, Ian M. Duguid QC.

 Between 2002 and 2007 James Wolffe was First Standing Junior Counsel to the Scottish Ministers.
-From 2007 until 2010, as an Advocate Depute, he prosecuted serious criminal cases in the High Court of Justiciary, and represented the Crown in criminal appeals, including appeals raising significant Convention rights questions.
+From 2007 until 2010, he was an Advocate Depute.
 He has appeared in civil and criminal courts at all levels, including the Supreme Court of the United Kingdom.
 In Febuary 2013 James was elected Vice Dean of the Faculty of Advocates, and then Dean of Faculty in February 2014.

 James is highly recommended in Chambers UK 2015 Bar Directory for Administrative and Public Law, Commercial Dispute Resolution, Construction and Civil Liberties and Human Rights.
 He is a member of the Faculty Dispute Resolution Service.
 He is a door tenant at Brick Court Chambers, London.

 Courts & Tribunal Experience